-2. Replace your old toilets.
+2. High-Efficiency Toilet Rebate Program: Replace your old toilets!
 Toilets manufactured before 1994 use 3.5 to 7 gallons of water per flush.
 New WaterSense models use as little as 1.28 gallons per flush.
-Look for toilets that score 500 or more on the MaP (maximum performance) test.
-Learn about our toilet rebate program.

-4. Track your water use!
-Access your account to see your water consumption each month.
+10. Track your water use by accessing your account to see your water consumption throughout the year.

 * Per-capita water use is calculated by adding all of the water consumed for commercial, industrial, and residential needs and dividing by the total population